Ensuring Renters Benefit from Energy Efficiency

 - LIHTC Expansion: An Opportunity for Energy Efficiency in Affordable Housing

-Multifamily Cold Climate Retrofit Case Study Database
+Multifamily Retrofit Case Study Database

-The Multifamily Cold Climate Retrofit Case Study Database is a sortable catalog of energy efficiency retrofit projects in multifamily buildings in the Northeast and Mid-Atlantic regions.
+The Multifamily Retrofit Case Study Database is a sortable catalog of energy efficiency retrofit projects in multifamily buildings in the Northeast and Mid-Atlantic regions.
 This tool can help program administrators, architects, contractors, housing developers, state and local governments, community stakeholders, and others identify actionable, real-world strategies for multifamily energy efficiency retrofits.
 The Database also highlights opportunities for further research, particularly regarding post-intervention performance data.